moiSentineL/moisentinel.github.io/src/blog/the idiosyncratic era.md

 ---
 title: The Idiosyncratic Era
 tags:
   - post
+  - musings
+  - life
+  - essay
 date: 2023-11-07
 excerpt: "Junkie: a person with a compulsive habit or obsessive dependency on something.
 Looking back a year ago, or maybe even a few months, I could have been classified a junkie."
 ---

 **Junkie:** _noun, informal:_